December Okeechobee Fishing

 I had the pleasure of fishing with Scott out of the north end of Okeechobee.
 Braving the cooler temperatures, Scott caught numbers of quality largemouth bass.
 Live bait was the most successful method to catch bass on this fishing trip.

-After moving around waiting for the warm sunshine came out, we found a productive area.
+After moving around waiting for the warm sunshine to come out, we found a productive area.
 Scott picked away at over 15 bass on this fishing trip.
 Several fish weighed in at 3-4 pounds.

 Scott had a fantastic time and I am looking forward to exploring Lake Okeechobee with him again soon!” – Capt Rob Alfano